-This council is comprised of the Program Director of the Graduate Program in Higher Education Leadership (chair), and the coordinators for each concentration track.
+This council is comprised of the Program Director of the Graduate Program in Higher Education Leadership and graduate admissions representatives.

 This council is the initial governing body for the Graduate Program in Higher Education Leadership.
 Among other things it reviews curriculum and makes curricular recommendations.
 It also reviews and decides upon admission applications and graduation applications.
-In addition, this committee hears and issues an initial decision on academic appeals related to admission status, individual course grades, probation, and dismissal from the program and readmission.
+In addition, this council hears and issues an initial decision on academic appeals related to admission status, individual course grades, probation, and dismissal from the program and readmission.